Affordable Ottawa Assault With A Weapon Lawyers

 To successfully defend a charge of assault with a weapon in Ottawa, you’ll likely need the assistance of an experienced criminal defence lawyer who understands the system here and has the legal defence skills to limit the consequences for your future.

-What is assault with a weapon?
+What is assault with a weapon in Ontario?

 Section 267 of the Criminal Code of Canada deals with the charge of assault with a weapon, which is considered a mid-range assault, i.e., more serious than common assault but a less serious offence than aggravated assault.